30 May Event Technology: 8 things to consider

 3. Involve your technology partner

 Find a supplier you can trust who can advise you what you need to achieve your goals.
 Event Technology that is not solving a problem is potentially creating one.

 4. Don’t overdo it

 You may be tempted to use your Event Technology everywhere you can.
 However this can be counter-productive as you risk overloading and distracting your attendees when you should be engaging and stimulating them.

 Check where your data is being stored, who has access and how you are sharing attendees’ personal information.
 Ignore this and you could get into hot water.
 With the recent introduction of the GDPR you may also need to manage your participants’ consent to you processing their data.

 Don’t take the Wi-Fi for granted.
 Get expert help to ensure the venue can handle the technology and the number of attendees coming

 Whatever you decide to use, make sure there are systems in place to analyse how well it all worked.

 8. And finally…

-The technology you use should help people share information and improve their experience at your event.
+The event technology you use should help people share information and improve their experience at your events.
 It should be inclusive, available to all, and should not take centre stage.
 After all, meetings are not about technology.
 Meetings are about people.